Best Tax Software for Airbnb Hosts 2026: 7 Tools Compared

 Pros: Automated bank feed integration, established platform with large community, unlimited properties on free tier, per-property P&L reports.

-Cons: No Schedule C categories, no mileage tracking, no material participation hours, no cost segregation.
+Cons: No IRS expense categories, no mileage tracking, no material participation hours, no cost segregation.
 See our full DeductFlow vs Stessa comparison.

 3. QuickBooks Self-Employed — Most Powerful (and Most Complex)